jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/1_Aero_Standards.typ

   ),

   kind: table,
-  caption: [Promising announced and not yet available standards for general aviation with hydrogen as energy carrier.
-The information was taken from the official website of SAE International.], )<tab_2>
+  caption: [Prospective standards for hydrogen-powered general aviation aircraft, announced but not yet available.]
+)<tab_2>

-Thirdly, even if SAE AS 7373 @SAE_Gas were available, it would not be guaranteed that it would have taken an external load on the hydrogen tanks into account.
-In other words, it is unclear whether the standards, once completed, will also be applicable to structural integral high-pressure hydrogen tanks.
+Furthermore, even if SAE AS 7373 @SAE_Gas were available, it would not necessarily account for external loads on high-pressure hydrogen tanks.
+In other words, it remains unclear whether these standards, once completed, will be applicable to structurally integrated high-pressure hydrogen tanks.
-It can be noted that standards from aerospace can indeed be found that could be of interest for the final goal of getting #gl_("swith", pl:true) certified or as an inital reference.
-However, with simple arguments, it can be clearly shown why the described standards offer too little security for official recognition.
-On the one hand, it is partly unclear whether the standards are also applicable in the European area.
-On the other hand, at this point, it is not clear whether the standards are also valid for structural integral and externally loaded high-pressure hydrogen tanks.
+While aerospace standards that could be of interest for #gl_("swith", pl:true) certification or as initial references could indeed be found, simple arguments demonstrate why these standards offer insufficient security for official recognition.
+Firstly, it is uncertain whether these standards are applicable in the European context.
+Secondly, it is unclear whether they are valid for structurally integrated and externally loaded high-pressure hydrogen tanks.
-With the special requirements of #gl_("swith", pl:true) which according to the current state cannot be comprehensively covered by a single standard, #gl_("swith", pl:true) represent a very special niche research.
+Given the special requirements of #gl_("swith", pl:true), which according to the current state cannot be comprehensively covered by a single standard, #gl_("swith", pl:true) represent a very specialized area of research.

-/* -------------------------------------------------------------------------- */
+/* --------------------------------- summary -------------------------------- */

-Pressure tank standards were mentioned as the second major sub-area.
-These guidelines cover tanks that contain high-pressure compressed gas.
-Depending on the pressure range, the chosen gas, the type of storage, the material of the container, and the area of application, specific standards can be found.
-A more detailed explanation of this will be given in the following section.

-In summary, it can be said that within this work, it is not possible to rely exclusively on a single standard.
-Therefore, existing standards that show visible relevance for #gl_("swith", pl:true) must be found.
-This is to provide a basis for follow-up work.
+#summary_([
+In conclusion, there are currently available standards that, in theory, could be applied to #gl_("swith")-certification.
+However, with simple argumentation concerning the high-pressure and much larger scale of the tanks, authorities can deny the application of current available standards for the certification of #gl_("swith", pl:true).
+Driven by this reasoning, two standards for hydrogen-powered general aviation have been announced: @SAE_Liquid and @SAE_Gas.
+At present, they are not commercially available.
+However, even upon their release, there is no guarantee that they can be applied to #gl_("swith", pl:true).
+Firstly, it is unknown whether these SAE standards will be limited to non-integral, non-external, and thus non-load-carrying hydrogen tanks, or if they will extend to external-load carrying integrated hydrogen tanks.
+Additionally, they might include provisions for fuselage-integral hydrogen tanks, but possibly not wing-integral tanks.
+In essence, at the moment, the applicability of the announced SAE standards to the certification of #gl_("swith", pl:true) remains unclear.
+ Secondly, these standards, in their current form, might not be accepted in Europe without modifications.

+Finally, a connection was made between two events in aerospace standardization.
+In 2018, ANSI/AIAA S-081B-2018 @ansi_standard_2018 became available for space systems.
+The following year, in 2019, SAE announced plans to develop SAE AS7373 @SAE_Liquid, a standard for liquid hydrogen in aviation.
+However, as of late 2024, five years after its initiation, this development is still ongoing.
+This extended timeline suggests that transferring existing space standards to general aviation is not straightforward and requires substantial time and effort.

+])